lsds/intravisor/runtime/musl-lkl/lkl/Documentation/driver-api/iio/buffers.rst

 ================

-The meta information associated with a channel reading placed in a buffer is called a scan element.
-The important bits configuring scan elements are exposed to userspace applications via the :file:`/sys/bus/iio/iio:device{X}/scan_elements/` directory.
-This directory contains attributes of the following form:
+The meta information associated with a channel reading placed in a buffer is called a scan element .
+The important bits configuring scan elements are exposed to userspace applications via the :file:`/sys/bus/iio/iio:device{X}/scan_elements/*` directory.
+This file contains attributes of the following form:

 * :file:`enable`, used for enabling a channel.
 If and only if its attribute is non *zero*, then a triggered capture will contain data samples for this channel.
-* :file:`index`, the scan_index of the channel.
 * :file:`type`, description of the scan element data storage within the buffer and hence the form in which it is read from user space.
-  Format is [be|le]:[s|u]bits/storagebits[Xrepeat][>>shift] .
+  Format is [be|le]:[s|u]bits/storagebitsXrepeat[>>shift] .
   * *be* or *le*, specifies big or little endian.
   * *s* or *u*, specifies if signed (2's complement) or unsigned.
   * *bits*, is the number of valid data bits.
   * *storagebits*, is the number of bits (after padding) that it occupies in the buffer.
+  * *shift*, if specified, is the shift that needs to be applied prior to masking out unused bits.
   * *repeat*, specifies the number of bits/storagebits repetitions.
 When the repeat element is 0 or 1, then the repeat value is omitted.
-  * *shift*, if specified, is the shift that needs to be applied prior to masking out unused bits.

 For example, a driver for a 3-axis accelerometer with 12 bit resolution where data is stored in two 8-bits registers as follows::